-For employers choosing the upfront lump sum contribution, their concern is with company cash flow and the loss of employees who leave their employ early in the year.
+For employers choosing the up-front lump-sum contribution, their concern is with company cash flow and the loss of employees who may quit their jobs early in the year.

 Employers choosing to make flat contributions are finding this option to be more beneficial as they can manage their cash flow.
 This option also puts the contributions on the level of being earned each pay period.
 Instead of employees having access to a lump sum immediately, the contribution is per pay period.

-Employees faced with high expenses early in the year may need to pay high expenses with personal funding or negotiate payment terms.
+Employees faced with high expenses early in the year may need to pay those expenses with personal funding or negotiate payment terms.

-A hybrid approach to contributions allows employers to deposit a portion of the contribution, around 40 percent to 50 percent, in a lump sum at the beginning of the year.
+A hybrid approach to contributions allows employers to deposit a portion of the contribution — around 40 to 50 percent — in a lump sum at the beginning of the year.
 The remaining percentage of the contribution is deposited in installments throughout the rest of the year.

-By using the combination of up-front lump sum and flat contributions, the employer is providing the employee with funds, should he need them, at the beginning of the year.
-For the employee to have access to the remaining funds being contributed through the rest of the year, the employee must continue his employment.
+By using the combination of up-front lump sum and flat contributions, the employer is providing the employee with funds in case they are needed at the beginning of the year.
+For the employee to have access to the remaining funds being contributed through the rest of the year, the employee must continue his or her employment.
 This serves as a safety feature for employers.

 An employer may also choose to make contributions at set periods throughout the year.
 In some cases, an employer may split the contributions into quarterly or semiannual deposits.
 This approach serves two purposes.
-First, it minimizes the number of deposits an employer makes, and second, it protects an employer from employees who use the lump-sum contribution to quit their jobs.
+First, it minimizes the number of deposits an employer makes, and second, it protects an employer from employees who take the lump-sum contribution and quit their jobs.

 An employer should have information providing the details of the HSA contribution program included in their employment documentation for employees.
 This information should include: